 The most extreme examples of medicines shortages can be found in countries which have disproportionate pharmaceutical pricing policies on generic medicines.
 In Romania, due to inappropriate cost-containment measures (e.g. clawback tax, external reference pricing, etc.), approximately 2.000 generic medicines have been withdrawn from the market over the last two years alone (annex with links for 'Clawback influence on shortages' and 'Statements of Patient Associations regarding shortages').
 As a result, Romania has suffered from chronic shortages of essential but inexpensive medicines such as methotrexate.

 Medicines for Europe recommends a predictable and sustainable pricing and reimbursement environment that will increase the number of players in the market to reduce the risk of medicines shortages.
 This can be achieved with measures that avoid retraction of manufacturers from the market.
-In particular, the implementation of multi-winner/multi-slot tenders - as agreed in the German 'pharmadialogue' - guarantees that multiple players are supplying the market and in case one of the manufacturers cannot supply, other manufacturers in the market are able to supply.
+In particular, to adjust the number of winners of tenders to the market/country characteristics - guaranteeing that multiple players are supplying the market and in case one of the manufacturers cannot supply, other manufacturers in the market are able to supply.
 Furthermore, disproportionate sanctions should be prevented as they promote retraction of manufacturers from the market and increase the risk of supply.
 In case there are penalties applied to guarantee supply, these should be proportionate to the revenue of manufacturers and applied in accordance with the contract criteria.
 In Slovakia, under the umbrella of the Article 81 of Directive 2001/83/EC, and to avoid medicines shortages, the government is issuing a legal obligation to manufacturers to supply within 24 hours.
 In case manufacturers fail to supply, they are subjected to penalties of up to 1 Million Euro.
 The way in which these penalties are applied (by SKU rather than INN) will lead to disproportionate fines amounting to multiples of generic medicines industry sales which will undermine the sustainability of the pharmaceutical industry and increase the risk of medicines shortages.

 Finally, to ensure that the society will continue to benefit from these medicines, it will be important to develop a predictable and sustainable market model.
 At this moment, generic medicines account for over 56% of the medicines dispensed in Europe at only 22% of the costs, which is only 2-3% of total healthcare budgets.

-Address negative healthcare impacts of parallel trade Parallel exports from Eastern Europe to Western Europe are contributing to availability problems which undermine public health.
+Address negative healthcare impacts of parallel trade

+Parallel exports from Eastern Europe to Western Europe are contributing to availability problems which undermine public health.
 Slovakia, Czech Republic and Romania are proposing measures to address medicines shortages caused by parallel exports: if a medicine is at risk of experiencing medicines shortages, distributors will have to notify the relevant authorities which will decide whether the medicine can be exported.

-Recommendations to mitigate shortages Specific regulatory measures to mitigate imminent shortage Medicines for Europe encourages the enforcement of already existing regulatory measures to mitigate medicines shortages when they occur.
-Such measures would serve two main purposes, namely to allow the concerned manufacturer to resume its activities in compliance with regulatory requirements within a reasonably short timeframe and to encourage other manufacturers producing a therapeutically equivalent medicine to rapidly supply the market. &lt;sup>16 Article 81 of Directive 2001/83/EC: EU legislation that imposes legal obligation for the marketing authorisation holder to ensure, within the limits of their responsibilities, a continuous supply.
+&lt;sup>16 Article 81 of Directive 2001/83/EC: EU legislation that imposes legal obligation for the marketing authorisation holder to ensure, within the limits of their responsibilities, a continuous supply.